 Brief information about the condition of the plantation is provided in Section 2.2 although this is not focused by an understanding of the significance of the place.
-This section provides an overview of condition and integrity related to the heritage values of the plantation, the results of a detailed tree assessment, and comments arising from the assessment and a site inspection.
+This section provides an overview of condition and integrity related to the heritage values of the plantation, the results of a detailed tree assessment, and comments arising from the assessment.